What Is An In-Kind Donation?

 Benefits of In-Kind Donations for Nonprofits

 In-kind donations help nonprofits like Children’s Health access items that directly impact the communities we serve.
-These in-kind donations help nonprofits go above and beyond for their communities and free up resources to be directed toward services and programs.
-Benefits for nonprofits include:
+These in-kind donations help us go above and beyond for our patients and free up resources to be directed toward services and programs.

 Benefits of In-Kind Donations for Donors